WHAT HAS THE GESTATION PERIOD OF A WALRUS (16 MONTHS) AND WEIGHS THE SAME AS A PAIR OF FULLY GROWN PINEAPPLES (2 KILOS)?

 - Say hello to astonishing and unexpected juxtapositions of species

 - The book was printed in Florence, Italy by specialist printers on grade-1 quality paper

 - Printing took pairs of printers working in 6 hour shifts 33 hours over 3 days to complete

-- The project manager and the author personally oversaw the printing
+- The designer and the author personally oversaw the printing

 - The book is dedicated to the wildlife organisations of Abaco